hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_digital_painting_of_a_lone_astronaut_standing_on_t_5d35abac-1784-485f-a1a6-c977eb05e835-0_2.content.md

 ## Set as Your Background

-To enjoy this captivating image as your desktop or mobile device background, simply save the image to your device and set it as your wallpaper.
+To enjoy this Cap<wbr>ti<wbr>va<wbr>ting image as your desktop or mobile device background, simply save the image to your device and set it as your wallpaper.
 Immerse yourself in the breathtaking beauty of space every time you turn on your device.

 ## About the Artist